 This authentic Punjabi Baigan Bharta (Roasted Eggplant Curry) recipe is one I learnt from my grandmother and is very minimalist yet so tasty, that one just can’t stop eating it!

 Thankfully, this was one dish I learnt from grandma and today I’m sharing its recipe here.
 This Punjabi Baigan Bharta will have you asking for more all the time!
 Even the non eggplant liking people will end up asking for second helpings!

-My grandma was what you might call a Baigan Bharta snob and she had every right to be I guess, she made the best ever Baigan Bharta.
+My grandma was what you might call a Baigan Bharta snob and she had every right to be, I guess, she made the best ever Baigan Bharta.

 The spices came in next.
 The only spice ever allowed to be put in the bharta was jeera seeds (though she preferred to make without), salt and chilli powder.
 Her point was that the gas-roasted brinjal flavour is what should shine only balanced by the slight crunch of onions and the tang of tomatoes.
 No haldi, no coriander would ever be allowed to touch the bharta.
-In winters, she would add the freshly peeled tender peas just before the bharta was being switched off and let the dish cook in its own heat, turning the bharta into pure joy when eaten with dal and phulka.
+In winters, she would add the freshly peeled tender peas to the bharta, just before the stove was switched off and let the dish cook in its own heat, turning the bharta into pure joy when eaten with dal and phulka.

 Before we go to the recipe, here are some of my favorites which remind me so much of my grandmom!